peakstack/Simple-Blockchain/README.md

 # Simple-Blockchain
-a simple blockchain made in c++ with mining blocks
+a simple blockchain made in c++ with ability to mine blocks using keccak256 hash algorithm